-The TIAA, or Teacher’s Insurance and Annuity Association, is the leading financial services provider for individuals and companies in the academic, research, medical, cultural and governmental fields.
-The organization offers a wide range of services such as retirement plans, mutual fund investments and IRAs, to name a few.
+The TIAA, or Teacher’s Insurance and Annuity Association, is the leading financial services provider for individuals and companies in the academic, research, medical, cultural, and governmental fields.
+The organization offers a wide range of services such as retirement plans, mutual fund investments, and IRAs, to name a few.

 Quick TIAA Facts

-- 5 million individual customers served
+5 million individual customers served

-- 15,000 organizations served
+15,000 organizations served

-- $1 trillion in assets under management
+$1 trillion in assets under management

 Over $390 billion paid in benefits since 1918

 History of the TIAA

 In 1933, Albert Einstein became a beneficiary of the TIAA – a fact that the organization played up during a 2001 marketing campaign.
 Historically, the TIAA (like most institutional investors) has focused on fairly conservative investments.
-Today, the organization’s investment portfolio is heavily diversified and consists of many asset classes and securities with varying betas.
+Today, the organization’s investment portfolio is heavily diversified and consists of many asset classes and securities, with varying betas.

-To this day, the TIAA has disbursed close to $400 billion since its inception.
+The TIAA has disbursed close to $400 billion since its inception.
 What’s even more impressive is that the organization has never missed a payment due to any of its plan participants in over 100 years of operation.

-TIAA’s approach to investing
+TIAA’s Approach to Investing

-Personal: Tailoring plans to individuals’ financial goals and situation
+Personal: Tailoring plans to individuals’ financial goals and situation.

-- Dependable: Always being there for plan participants to help in financial decision making
+Dependable: Always being there for plan participants to help in financial decision making.

-- Objective: Considering all available options and suggesting the best course of action for each individual
+Objective: Considering all available options and suggesting the best course of action for each individual.

-- Specific: Helping participants find funds and allocate capital between them
+Specific: Helping participants find funds and allocate capital between them.

 Just like with any investment, the most successful retirement plans utilize compounding interest accrued from investment returns.
 Below are examples illustrating how a retirement plan can build up over time:

+If you want to learn more about different institutions and firm investment strategies, check out this article on Corporate Strategies.
 CFI offers the Financial Modeling & Valuation Analyst (FMVA)™ certification program for those looking to take their careers to the next level.
-To keep learning and advancing your career, the following resources will also be helpful:
+To keep learning and advancing your career, the following CFI resources will also be helpful: